VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/03-ground.md

     This section details all the necessary Standard Operating Procedures for Ground Operations in **King Fahd International Airport (OEDF)**

 ## 1. General Provisions
-The Dammam Ground manages aircraft movements on aerodrome areas, excluding runways and their associated taxiways.
+The **Dammam Ground** manages aircraft movements on aerodrome areas, excluding runways and their associated taxiways.
 Departing aircraft receive pushback and taxi instructions to the runway holding point, while arriving aircraft are assigned a stand and given taxi instructions.

 ---

 ## 2. Designated Areas of Responsiblity
-**King Fahd International Airport (OEDF)** features two primary Ground Movement Control (SMC) positions, namely **SMC 1** and **SMC 2**.
+**King Fahd International Airport (OEDF)** features two primary Service Movement Control (SMC) positions, namely **SMC 1** and **SMC 2**.
 The responsibilities and areas of control for each position are outlined as follows:
 ![Loading](imgs/aor.png)

 ### 2.1 SMC 1 [Dammam Ground]
-Dammam Ground (1) covers western side of the aerodrome which includes the following aprons and its assoicasted taxiways:
+Dammam Ground (SMC1) covers western side of the aerodrome which includes the following aprons and its assoicasted taxiways:

 - Apron 1 [Passenger Terminal]
 - Apron 2 [Cargo Terminal]